fastsui/docs/coinswap/walletinstall.rst

 .. _installnewwallet:

 ===================================
-Install the New Liberty Core Wallet
+Install the New Liberty Coin Wallet
 ===================================

-These instructions are intended for those that are installing the new Liberty Core wallet on your personal Windows or Mac computer.
+These instructions are intended for those that are installing the new Liberty Coin wallet on your personal Windows or Mac computer.

 Requirements:
 -------------
 	* Windows 7 or higher, Mac OS, or Linux
 	* Outgoing internet access to sync the blockchain and enable the MasterNode remotely

-Install the Liberty Core Wallet
+Install the Liberty Coin Wallet
 -------------------------------

 1. Open the following URL in a web browser to download the appropriate wallet version for your system: